fleshreversal/me-when/README.md

    — i like trife and knifecase and other ships!

-   —  basic dni  ,  18+ iwec
+   —  dni if: darkshipper, whatever is problematic... ,  18+ iwec

           for pt. :